Obafemi Martins

 Obafemi Akinwunmi Martins (born 28 October 1984) is a Nigerian former professional footballer who played as a forward.

-He is known for his speed on the ball.
-After leaving Nigeria for Italy at age 16, he has since played for a number of top-division clubs around Europe.
+After leaving Nigeria for Italy at age 16, he played for a number of top-division clubs around Europe.
 He began his senior career in 2002 at Serie A club Inter Milan, before he moved to Premier League club Newcastle United in 2006, and then to Bundesliga club VfL Wolfsburg in 2009.
 Having joined Russian Premier League side Rubin Kazan in July 2010, they loaned him to Birmingham City in January 2011.
 He spent a season with La Liga club Levante, he played for Seattle Sounders FC of Major League Soccer from 2013 to 2015, scoring 40 goals, before spending several years in China with Shanghai Shenhua and Wuhan.

-In club football, Martins has won the Serie A title, the Italian Cup (twice), and the Italian Super Cup, all with Inter.
+In club football, Martins won the Serie A title, the Italian Cup (twice), and the Italian Super Cup, all with Inter.
 With Birmingham he scored the winning goal in the 2011 Football League Cup Final.
-He has played European football with Inter, Newcastle and Wolfsburg, winning the UEFA Intertoto Cup with Newcastle.
-His highest scoring league seasons so far have seen him score 11 goals in the 2004–05 Serie A, and 17 in both the 2006–07 Premier League and 2014 MLS.
-In international football, Martins has been in the Nigerian squad for the Africa Cup of Nations in 2006, 2008 and 2010, and for the FIFA World Cup in 2010.
+He played European football with Inter, Newcastle and Wolfsburg.
+His highest scoring league seasons saw him score 11 goals in the 2004–05 Serie A, and 17 in both the 2006–07 Premier League and 2014 MLS.
+In international football, Martins was in the Nigerian squad for the Africa Cup of Nations in 2006, 2008 and 2010, and for the FIFA World Cup in 2010.

 Club career

 Early career

 Martins joined the local football club F.C.
 Ebedei, having been scouted by manager Churchill Oliseh while playing on the streets of his hometown.
 After a year with the club, Serie C side A.C.
 Reggiana made a move for the player.
-After a three-month trial, Martins and fellow Ebedei teammate Stephen Makinwa signed youth contracts with the club in 2000.
+After a three-month trial, Martins and Ebedei teammate Stephen Makinwa signed youth contracts with the club in 2000.
 His first season in Italy saw Martins break into the first team squad, and later in the year Serie A sides Perugia and Inter Milan made offers for the forward.